Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 As the Web3 ecosystem doubles down on its intention to create mass-consumption-ready products, there is a pressing need for friendly, attractive applications and user experiences.

-In this context, Wallet-as-a-Service (WaaS) tools arise to solve a critical problem on both sides of the spectrum: For developers, they simplify the creation of dApps via customizable tools to build their projects, allowing them to embed highly UX-optimized in-app Web3 wallets that adapt to their product’s unique needs.
-These wallets can be integrated with other tools, such as social and Web2 login features, in a way that makes interactions with Web3 smoother for users, reducing the friction created by setting up wallets, transactions, signatures, interoperability, and complex interfaces.
+Embedded wallets can be integrated with other tools, such as email or social Web2 login methods, in a way that makes interactions with Web3 smoother for users, reducing the friction created by setting up wallets, transactions, signatures, interoperability, and complex interfaces.

 If you're a developer, WaaS tools can make your life easier.
 However, it might still be tricky to choose a provider, as there are a multitude of factors involved in this decision.
 In this guide, we’ll explore the different considerations to keep in mind when picking a WaaS service, helping you make an informed decision.